Next Show Date: Saturday 18th August 2018

 We hold the elegant side-saddle classes, both showing and an equitation class which is a qualifier for the side saddle association championships.
 There is a special side-saddle costume concours d’elegance where the ladies will be wearing historical costume which is judged in the main ring where they can be much admired by show spectators.

-The main ring also hosts the children’s riding classes, the majestic heavy horses and the very popular mountain and moorland classes and the in-hand classes.
+The main ring also hosts the children’s riding classes, and the the majestic heavy horses.

 We have a special ring for the working hunter classes where there is always a good variety of natural fences to test both horse / pony and rider.
 In 2011 we introduced a novice working hunter class which proved very successful.